 Click the Reports tab menu button, then select Forgotten from the Thoughts drop down menu.
 You can then click on the context menu button and select Delete Forgotten Thoughts.
-Alternatively, you can use the Ctrl key to select multiple individual forgotten thoughts and then delete only those.
+Alternatively, you can use the Ctrl key (Cmd on macOS) to select multiple individual forgotten thoughts and then delete only those.